-Many parents are facing a choice right now: do I keep my job, or do I homeschool my children?
-Moms, especially, ask this question, since they would typically be the stay-at-home homeschooling parent.
-Good news: there are about as many ways to work and homeschool as there are to decorate a Christmas tree!
-I’m going to address some common questions and show you how possible working and homeschooling can be.
+Many parents are facing a choice right now: do I keep my full-time job, or do I homeschool my children?
+Moms and/or single parents commonly ask this question.
+Good news: there are about as many ways to homeschool as a working parent as there are to decorate a Christmas tree!
+I’m going to address some common questions, give you a few practical tips, and show you how possible working and homeschooling can be.

 PLUS: I’m sharing a free planning worksheet download to help you brainstorm all the possibilities!

-The first thing you need to know is that it doesn’t matter what kind of job you have, where you go to work, or what your hours are.
+The first thing you need to know is that it doesn’t matter what kind of job you have, where you go to work, or what work schedule is.
 You can still homeschool.
-Yes, your homeschool will look a bit different from the other homeschoolers you may meet, but that’s okay.
+Yes, your homeschool will look a bit different from the other homeschoolers you may meet, (and it will look a LOT different than public school) but that’s okay.
 Homeschooling is flexible!
-That’s the beauty of it!
+That’s one of the great things about it.

 You see, teaching your children at home is just an extension of your parenting duty.
-You still feed your kids, wash their clothes, and have family time as a working parent.
+You still feed your kids, wash their clothes, and have family time as a working homeschool mom.
 You can do these things and homeschool with a bit of creativity.

 Here are 5 things to take into consideration: